 The university can assist with connecting students to counseling services in the area upon request.
-If you are struggling with feeling homesick, depressed, anxious, stressed, need advice, or just someone to listen, please come by during the open counseling hours or make an appointment.
-All information shared during the session is kept confidential.
-If you would like to make an appointment, e-mail FXUA's Student Experience department at studentexperience@fxua.edu.
+If you are struggling with feeling homesick, depressed, anxious, stressed, need advice, or just someone to listen, please contact struggling with feeling homesick, depressed, anxious, stressed, need advice, or just someone to listen, please contact stressed.
+All information shared is kept confidential.